Orlando Arcia Player Props: Braves vs. Pirates

 Orlando Arcia At The Plate

-- Among qualified hitters in baseball, his batting average ranks ninth, his on-base percentage ranks 33rd, and he is 58th in the league in slugging.
+- Among the qualifying batters in MLB action, his batting average ranks ninth, his on-base percentage ranks 33rd, and he is 61st in the league in slugging.

-- Arcia enters this game on a five-game hitting streak.
-In his last games, he's hitting .357 with one homer.
+- Arcia will look to extend his six-game hitting streak.
+He's batting .333 during his last games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.